Building a Neural Network from Scratch with Python & NumPy

 self.b2_grad = np.sum(self.delta_output, axis=0, keepdims=True) / m

-# Compute the error term for the hidden layer
+# Error of the hidden layer

 self.error_hidden = np.dot(self.delta_output, self.W2.T)